 5 drops each of tea tree and peppermint essential oils.

 Mix all of the above ingredients into your mop bucket.
-I find that this floor cleaner has a streak finish on my floors and it also smells amazing.
+I find that this floor cleaner has a streak free finish on my floors and it also smells amazing.

 Glass & Mirror Cleaner